ChiaXinLiang/djangoFlex/README.md

 # djangoFlex: Your Django Supercharger 🚀

-Welcome to djangoFlex, the Django framework template that puts flexibility at your fingertips!
-Whether you're building a simple web app or a complex microservices architecture, djangoFlex has got you covered.
+Welcome to djangoFlex, a comprehensive Django framework template designed for flexibility and scalability.
+Whether you're building a simple web app or a complex microservices architecture with video processing and AI capabilities, djangoFlex has got you covered.

 ## 🌟 What's in the Box?

 djangoFlex comes pre-loaded with a smorgasbord of goodies:

-1. 🐰 **RabbitMQ**: Message queuing made easy!
+1. 🐰 **RabbitMQ**: Message queuing for distributed task management.
-2. 📹 **SRS (Simple RTMP Server)**: For your streaming needs.
+2. 📹 **SRS (Simple RTMP Server)**: For video streaming needs.
-3. 🐘 **PostgreSQL**: Robust relational database.
+3. 🐘 **PostgreSQL**: Robust relational database for data persistence.
-4. 🔄 **Redis**: In-memory data structure store.
+4. 🔄 **Redis**: In-memory data structure store for caching and real-time operations.
+5. 📊 **MLflow**: For machine learning model management and tracking.
+6. 🎥 **Video Capture Server**: For multi-camera video capture and processing.
+7. 🧠 **Vision AI Server**: For object detection and scene analysis.
+8. 🍃 **Celery**: Distributed task queue for background processing.

 ## 🚀 Quick Start